mbta/elevator_hotline/README.md

 The lambda is called whenever a call is made to the elevator hotline.
 It in turn calls the mbta api to get the current alerts and then the affected stations.
 It then builds a payload broken up by line for the ivr.

-To run the lambda locally it is recommended to put an api key in .env.override as API_KEY
+To run the lambda locally, put an api key in .env.override as API_KEY

 First install the dependencies by running